-NAPLES, FLORIDA -- I don't like to use my bank account and credit cards online that's why I purchased a prepaid Visa card from a Regions Bank back on December 2008.
-I asked them can I use it online and if I cannot use it, is it possible to return it, both answers were YES.
-There I purchased it, boy with that didn't I brought a big headache into my life...
-First, I couldn't purchase the item and went to bank to return the card, they said sorry you can't.
+NAPLES, FLORIDA -- I don't like to use my bank account and credit cards online, that's why I purchased a prepaid Visa card from a Regions Bank back on December 2008.
+I asked them "can I use it online and if I cannot use it, is it possible to return it", both answers were YES.
+There I purchased it.
+Boy, with that didn't I brought a big headache into my life...
+First, I couldn't purchase the item and went to bank to return the card.
+They said "sorry you can't".
 Now, I'm stuck to use this card.
 I went back home activate a PayPal account since I paid for this card I can put that money into my PayPal account and shop from there.

-The explanation of that was because it swiped at the pump bank holds $75 of the card amount.
-"The money will be return to the account after 7th day on the 8th day" I was told.
-Now, I'm very aggravated finally on the 10th day the money put back into my account.
+The explanation of that was because it swiped at the pump bank, holds $75 of the card amount.
+"The money will be return to the account after 7th day or the 8th day" I was told.
+Now, I'm very aggravated.
+Finally on the 10th day the money put back into my account.
 I went out start shopping just to get rid of this darn card and never ever buy it again.
 I went to a gas station walked inside (just like they said) guess the amount of the gas that I planned to buy and went back to pump.
-Darn, I guesstimated almost $5 more than what I had, went back inside to make the adjustments and left.
+Darn, I guesstimated almost $5 more than what I had.
+Went back inside to make the adjustments and left.

 Also if you don't use it quick there is a $2.50 charge every month.
 My $5 will be returned to my account by next week.
-Today is February 24th and I activated this card in mid January since then it is just a pain in the neck.
+Today is February 24th and I activated this card in mid January.
+Since then it is just a pain in the neck.
 I don't recommend anyone.